FlavioAvdulla/holbertonschool-printf/README.md

 **`%%`** - Print a literal percent sign

+# Implementation Scheme

+## Initialization
+- _printf initializes a va_list to handle the variable arguments.

+## Format String Parsing

+The format string is traversed character by character.

+## Format Specifier Handling

+- When a % character is encountered, handle_format is called to determine and process the specifier.
+- handle_format uses an array of structures (print_data) to map format specifiers to their corresponding functions.

+## Printing

+- Based on the specifier, the appropriate function (pr_char, pr_string, pr_int) is called to print the argument.
+- print_char is used to print individual characters, including literal % characters.

+## Return

+The total number of characters printed is returned.

 ## Files

 **1. main.h** - Header file containing function prototypes and the **print_data** struct definition.